aws-samples/analyzing-social-media-video-using-ml/README.md

-## Techniques for analyzing & tagging social media video for optimal targeting and advert placement
+## Analyzing and tagging video for optimal ad targeting and placement

 This Jupyter notebook is designed as accompanying code to the blog post "Techniques for analyzing & tagging social media video for optimal targeting and advert placement".